 Plan to Rent Your Place?
-You Must Know How Lease & Licence Are Different
+Know How Lease & Licence Are Different

 Similar to the jargons used in a home-buying process, the world of renting is also filled with complex terms of its own.
 Among the most misunderstood terms in the renting parlance are the words — lease and licence.
 When a residential premise is let out, a landlord and a tenant enter into an agreement, which could be a lease or a licence.
 While these terms are used interchangeably in common parlance, they are inherently different.
 While a lease gives more rights to a tenant, a licence is favourable towards landlords.
 Under a lease, an exclusive possession is granted over a property for a specific time period.
 While Section 52 of the Indian Easements Act, 1882, defines licence, lease is defined under Section 105 of the Transfer of Property Act, 1882.